aims97/babylondocs.github.io/docs/mydoc.md

 The value of this source of trust can be further broken down into two aspects:

-- Bitcoin is based on `Proof-of-Work`, while many other current and emerging blockchains are based on Proof-of-Stake.
+- Bitcoin is based on `Proof-of-Work`, while many other current and emerging blockchains are based on `Proof-of-Stake`.
 PoS chains as Cosmos zones have certain security limitations compared to PoW chains.
 A properly designed architecture leveraging Bitcoin can potentially remove these limitations.

 >In fact, PoS and PoW have complementary strengths, and a properly designed architecture can obtain the best of both worlds.